Garnek0/OrchestrOS/README.md

 ```

 ### Cross-platform Support
-Although OrchestrOS can run on 3 different architectures (x86_64, aarch64 and riscv64), at this time I'm only focusing on x86_64.
-This means the OS might not work properly (or at all) on the other two architectures.
+Even though the targets for non-x86 architectures exist, OrchestrOS will most likely not work properly if ran on anything other than an x86 PC (emulated or not).
+At this time, i'm only focusing on writing the base features of the OS.
+After those are done, i'll start working on cross-platform support.